mcatienza/BIOL3069_bioinformatics/README.md

 # BIOL3069_bioinformatics
-BIOL3069 Bioinformatic In-silico project - scripts that have been used, their outputs and data frames
+BIOL3069 Bioinformatics In-silico project - scripts that have been used, their outputs and data frames